Our research is editorially independent but we may earn a commission for purchases made through our links.

 If your kids love to color and be creative, then a stop in Easton, Pennsylvania is a must for your weekend getaway.
 The Crayola Crayon Factory is here, where you can see demonstrations of how crayons are made and try out arts & craft products of all kinds.
 Kids who love to make art can easily spend a couple of hours playing with all the art supplies here!
 While you’re in town, also check out the National Canal Museum to play with model boats that make their way through a miniature canal system.

 Learning about Amish culture can be interesting for the whole family, but the shops and rolling hills in the countryside may appeal more to adults.
 For kids, check out Dutch Wonderland, which is an amusement park that’s great for kids under eight.
-This is a small amusement park in Lancaster that has everything from mini roller coasters to Princess story times and bumper cars.
-Other fun and family-friendly things to do in the area include Barnyard Kingdom at Country Barn, The Comic Store, the Hands-on-House Children’s Museum, the Lancaster Science Factory, and the Landis Valley Village & Farm Museum.
+This is a small amusement park in Lancaster that has everything from mini roller coasters to Princess storytimes and bumper cars.
+Other fun and family-friendly things to do in the area include the Barnyard Kingdom at Country Barn, The Comic Store, the Hands-on-House Children’s Museum, the Lancaster Science Factory, and the Landis Valley Village & Farm Museum.
 Extend your unique experience by paying a visit to the Red Caboose Motel.
-This restaurant and hotel is one of the most unique in the area, offering guests the chance to stay overnight in a train caboose, there is even a special honeymoon caboose for newlyweds.
+This restaurant and hotel are one of the most unique in the area, offering guests the chance to stay overnight in a train caboose, there is even a special honeymoon caboose for newlyweds.
 From free movies in the barn to Amish buggy rides, you’ll find it hard to be bored.

 One of the greatest national wonders in the state of Pennsylvania is Crystal Cave Park, an underground wonder near the town of Kutztown.
 This cave was discovered in 1871 and has drawn millions of visitors ever since.
 It’s also located in the heart of Pennsylvania Dutch Country.
 The cave is open daily from March through November and even hosts Halloween ghost lantern tours for a spookily fun event.
 There’s an ice cream parlor and café open in the summer that serves sweet treats and Dutch specialties.
 There are also several wineries and breweries in the area, as well as the Renningers Antiques & Farmers Market.